kiranleu/kira.estrada.Resum-/README.md

 * CSS:
     Style sheet linked it through Html so will allow the style of all the pages.
 * HOVER.CSS:
-    I have used some hover effect provided throu this.
+    I have used some hover effects provided throu this.
 * LIBRARIES:
         The libraries that have been used within the project are: Bootstrap and JQUERY
         Mainly I have used Bootstrap for layout grid, different viewport responsiveness, forms and progress bars.